 While these changes can be viewed as challenges, they provide you with unprecedented opportunity to gain advantages through technology, disruption and differentiation.
 To leverage the opportunities available, agile automotive design and manufacturing solutions are required to allow you to react quickly and provide products and services to a customer base who is proven to be more and more demanding (ICDP, 1998), both in terms of choice as well as model range.

 Customer demand is growing and changing.
 With the rise of global economic prosperity, there is a greater more educated consumer base.
 Simultaneously, they are more connected and educated about products, and have more choices around which products they purchase.
 Aesthetics, personalization, sustainability, manufacturing methods and location now have a greater impact as these are important to consumers.
+To explore the new increased number of designs opportunities, you’ll need to take advantage of new sophisticated solutions that ensure the best possible vehicle is designed, evaluated, manufactured and marketed.

 You’re part of an increasingly complex product line and range.
 In the past a saloon, an estate and possibly an economy or sports car were designed and offered to the customer, nowadays the model range has expanded into many diverse niche segments, such as sport utility vehicles (SUV), multi-purpose vehicles (MPV), and now standard offerings include eco-friendly plug-in hybrids, battery, fuel cell and electrified drive trains.
 These changes fundamentally change the packaging of a vehicle and the space envelopes available to design around during the conceptual design stage.